Is Your Vision Suffering from Cataracts?

 If I have the standard surgery that is covered by my insurance will there be any cost?

 Our surgery coordinators can help you understand the costs associated with this.
-If your insurance requires any copay, deductible, or co-insurance we will discuss this with you prior to your surgery.
+If there are any required you have a copay, deductible, or co-insurance that is required by your insurance company.